larsassink/zscaler/README.md

-*Instructions on [how to share the connection of a Zscaler installed in a virtual machine](#sharing-zscaler) can be found below.*

 # Killing Zscaler on macOS

 Zscaler can be annoying if you're trying to stop it.
 Despite having administrative rights, usually it asks for a password.